enhance-dev/enhance.dev/app/docs/md/learn/starter-project/head.md

 - error: An error message if an error has occurred so you can message your site's users
 - status: A status code to enable you to do the correct handling

-Your `/app/head.mjs` accepts a `req` object as it's single argument

 ```javascript
 export default function Head(state) {
   const { store, status, req, error } = state